la2050/archive/_projects/2016/creating-a-home-is-a-bridge-to-creating-community.md

   out” of the system by creating their first ever homes
 project_is_collaboration: 'No'
 project_collaborators: none
-project_areas: >-
+project_areas:
-  ["Central LA","East LA","San Fernando Valley","South LA","South Bay","Antelope
+  - Central LA
+  - East LA
+  - San Fernando Valley
+  - South LA
+  - South Bay
+  - Antelope Valley
+  - County of Los Angeles
-  Valley","County of Los Angeles","City of Los Angeles"]
+  - City of Los Angeles
 project_measure: >-
   In just two years, ASOH has created 125 homes and has placed 185 youth in beds.
 We are currently creating a minimum of two homes per week, 130 homes